By Joe Fischetti.

 Barcelona had won five of their last six matches and was coming off an impressive 5-0 victory over Eibar.
 A game in which superstar Lionel Messi scored four goals.

 Indeed, it was Messi that dominated the pre-game headlines.
 The striker is without a doubt the best Argentinian footballer since Maradona.
-Maradona is considered nothing short of a God in Naples, with murals and paintings of the back-to-back Scudetto winner scattered throughout the city.
+Maradona is considered nothing short of a God in Naples, with murals and paintings of the two-time Scudetto winner scattered throughout the city.

 Here, Messi was playing his first-ever match at the house that Maradona built, the Stadio San Paolo.